The impute_matrix function performs data imputation on matrix objects

 mixed: A mixed imputation applying two methods (to be defined by the user as

-logical, of length equal to nrow(object)).nbavg: Average neighbour imputation for fractions collected along a fractionation/separation gradient, such as sub-cellular fractions.
+marfor values missing at random andmnarfor values missing not at random, see example) on two MCAR/MNAR subsets of the data (as defined by the user by arandnalogical, of length equal tonrow(object)).nbavg: Average neighbour imputation for fractions collected along a fractionation/separation gradient, such as sub-cellular fractions.
 The method assumes that the fraction are ordered along the gradient and is invalid otherwise.

 Continuous sets